BigBorg/MiBand/Xiaomi_MiBand_Analysis.md

 One minute increase of light sleep leads to -15.2790414 change of step.
 One minute increase of deep sleep leads to 5.4226326 change of step.

 # Conclusion
 The subject sleep longer on Sunday and walk more on Monday.
 Step of school day is different from that of vacation.
 There is a weak corelation between sleep and step.
-Around 7 hours' sleep has the highest efficiency of sleep(deep sleep/total sleep).
+Around 7 hours' sleep has the relative high efficiency of sleep(deep sleep/total sleep).